kk1fff/starbox-client/README.md

     $ starbox

-This will block the console.
+This won't block the console.
+It creates a daemon to watch folder change.
+The folder that is watched is ~/StarBox, or other folder specified in ~/.starbox.

 To get more information about starbox daemon, we can use another command to get the status:

-    $ starbox --filelist
+    $ starbox debug

 will show all the file that is currently monitored.